We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance INTEGRITY PROMISE.

 Top home spring maintenance

+If you're a homeowner, spring means home chores.
+The list can be extensive, from lawn treatments and mulching flower beds to turning on outside water spigots and cleaning windows.
+If you needed to cull the chore list, what is most important?
 Overwhelmed by the laundry list of spring to-dos at home, I went on a quest to identify the most essential.
-Our NNINS home insurance claim experts were very clear about the outside of a home: maintain your gutters and check your roof.
+Our NNINS home insurance claim experts were clear about the outside of a home: maintain your gutters and check your roof.

-Inside, one home cleaning task is critical when it comes to home fire prevention: your dryer's exhaust duct.
+Inside, one home cleaning task is critical for home fire prevention: cleaning your dryer's exhaust duct.

 You are probably familiar with the pliable dryer hose that connects your dryer to the wall.
 But have you ever thought about where it goes from the wall?
 You most likely have another more rigid metal duct inside your wall that takes your dryer exhaust to a vent on the outside of your home.
 We’ve seen duct pipes that run 15, 20, and even 25 feet to the outside of homes.
 The longer the duct, the harder it can be to clean.
 And the more susceptible to fire.